na-na-hi/renget/archive/akgsideevents.md

 - Several operators with modules have the specific mission for a map inside one of these events.
 If you're new, by the time you'll be caring about modules you should have most if not all side stories open.
 However, it doesn't hurt to plan ahead if you're rushing your'e waifu as one of your first E2s and she happens to have modules.
 Even then, it's a better idea to build a full roster first.
 - Grani and the Knight's Treasure can be stomped easily including any year2+ operator, and is a breeze even with launch E1 operators for the peak arkboomer experience, but you don't get that much OP out of it.
 Grani is workable with vanguard and dodge memes though.
 - Heart of Surging Flame is infamous for its 0-sanity cost story stages, which can be used to fulfill dailies/weeklies/module missions with autos so it's a recommended unlock.
 - Under Tides was released before wandering medics existed and it was already easy then.
 If you bring one such as the free Honeyberry it's a complete joke.
-Several high impact operator modules have missions in here, and Gladiia is an absolute monster for a welfare unit which will become available as a record restore in the future, so it's highly recommended.
+Several high impact operator modules have missions in here, and Gladiia is an absolute monster for a welfare unit which can be unlocked here, so it's highly recommended.
 - Stultilfera Navis may have a lot of OP, but they notably overhauled the UI to hide the fact none of the story nodes actually award any.
 You're going to have to fight for every single one, and if you ask around you'll find it's a helluva fight.
 I recommend Wolumonde first if you really need primes.
 - Dossoles Holiday introduced stickers, which are buffs for your party and which counter some event specific mechanics (corrosion damage, high tide, etc).
 Because the EX and S stages are balanced around them, the difficulty is heavily backloaded and you might only be able to deal with the story stages at first, which is why I marked it.
 It also has a 0-sanity cost pseudo annihilatio which you might want to exploit for dailies/weeklies but good luck autoing that one (many oldstinkies still couldnt and settled for the bugged 400 clear).